yellowshippo/yellowshippo.github.io/index.md

 A Researcher, an Engineer, and an Enjoyer

 ## Research Interests
-- Machine Learning for Numerical Analysis
+- Machine Learning for Physical Simulation
 - Mathematical Optimization

 ## (Non-research) Interests